 Dual credit: An option applying to courses that may be taken for either graduate or undergraduate credit provided the student obtains special permission.

 Dual enrollment: Concurrent enrollment in high school and college or university courses.

 Elective: A course that will count as general credit toward a degree but is not a specific program requirement.

 Emphasis: A defined subset of courses within a major or degree program designed to focus on a specific content area.
 Appears on the transcript.

 Encumbrance: A hold placed on a student's record as a result of an unfulfilled monetary obligation to the university or of a disciplinary action by the university.

-Full-time student: An undergraduate student taking 12 or more hours each semester, or a graduate student taking nine or more hours each semester.
+Full-time student: An undergraduate student taking 12 or more credits each semester, or a graduate student taking nine or more credits each semester.
 Undergraduates who are planning to complete a bachelor's degree in four years need to average 15 hours per semester.

 Good standing: A designation that signifies that a student is eligible to continue, to return, or to transfer elsewhere.
 It implies good academic standing.

 Grade point average (GPA): A student's scholastic average, computed by dividing total quality points by quality hours attempted.

 Graduate: One who has received an academic or professional degree; one who has completed the prescribed course of study in any school or institution of higher learning.